-When you become a patient at Tower Dental Associates, you become family.
-Our very first step is to get to know you!
-We want to spend quality time with you, learning everything from your family life to understanding your concerns, previous experiences with dental care and preferences.
-Our goal is to make you as comfortable as possible and create a genuine relationship with each and every one of our patients.
+When you become a patient at Tower Dental Associates, you also become a part of our family.
+We love getting to know our patients, whether that be through chatting about family life or learning about your concerns and previous experiences with dental care.
+Our goal is to create a genuine relationship with each and every one of our patients, in order to make you as comfortable as possible.

-Additionally, our patient education library, blogs, and Facebook page answer many common questions from our patients.
+Additionally, our patient education library, blogs, and Facebook page hold the answers many of the common questions you may have.
 We’re always striving to educate and empower our patients to make the most of our resources and keep their mouths happy and healthy.

 What To Expect

-Your first appointment normally lasts about an hour and a half.
-You will meet a few of our team members, including one of our doctors, and will undergo a comprehensive dental exam.
+First appointments normally last about an hour and a half with us.
+Within that time, you will meet a few of our team members, including one of our doctors, and undergo a comprehensive dental exam.
 We will also get a full series of x-rays for our files.
-This appointment will serve to get most of the administrative work done and offer an opportunity for you to get to know our office and doctors as well as ask as many questions as you need.
+This appointment serves to get most of the administrative work done and offer an opportunity for you to get to know our office and doctors as well as ask as many questions as you need.
 Dr. Samarkos or Dr. Rodriguez will discuss any concerns you may have and give an overview of your oral health, based on the comprehensive exam and x-rays.

 What To Bring

-When you come to your first appointment, to avoid long wait time, please come prepared with the following information.
+When you come to your first appointment, to avoid waiting, please come prepared with the following information.

 - Your driver’s license